-Come crisp winter days, give in to that warm, fuzzy Christmas feeling in Bruges.
+Come crisp winter days, give in to that warm, fuzzy feeling during Christmas in Bruges.
 The pretty medieval city takes on fairytale airs as the temperatures drop.The intoxicating scent of fresh waffles lingers in the streets, which are dressed like gingerbread houses with festive fairy lights reflected in the canal.
 Hop on a horse-drawn carriage for a snow-dusted tour of the cobbles, or linger in one of Europe’s most charming Christmas markets.

 A Christmas break in Bruges is closer than you think.
 This year the market runs from 23 November to 1 January.
 For a taste of seasonal cheer, catch the Eurostar from St Pancras International.
 In 3 hrs 30 mins, with a quick change in Brussels, you’ll find yourself at the next best thing to Santa’s grotto.

-The main market is in Grote Markt, with its pretty, wooden chalets surrounding a glittering ice rink, where skaters swish and stumble in the shadow of the 83m-high belfry.
+The main Christmas market in Brugesmarket is in Grote Markt, with its pretty, wooden chalets surrounding a glittering ice rink, where skaters swish and stumble in the shadow of the 83m-high belfry.
 If you can face the 366 steps to the bells at the top, you'll be rewarded with stunning views of the chocolate-box city below.

 If you’ve over-indulged, a brisk walk in nearby Minnewater will help blow away the cobwebs and work up an appetite for the next course: a plate of warm, crisp kroketten made with shrimp or gorgeously oozing cheese.
 Perfect for a quick pit-stop before the serious business of shopping begins.